RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/test-decision-service.md

     ![Test Scenario First Test]({% image_path test-scenario-first-test.png %}){:width="600px"}

-10. Run the test by clicking on the _Play_ button in the top menu (next to the _Copy_ button).
+10. Run the test by clicking on the _Play_ button in the top menu (next to the _Validate_ button).
 If everything is correct, the test will run and the result will be shown.

 11. Add some additional tests to complete your scenario tesing, for example:
     - Given: